-There are several reasons that people can feel inadequate about their accomplishments.
+There are several reasons people can feel like they are not accomplishing enough.

-One of the reasons might be that the person has set goals that are too high and unrealistic for their particular skill set and abilities.
+One reason might be that the person has set goals that are too high and unrealistic for their particular skill set and abilities.

-Another may be that they have set reasonable goals, but they have not taken the steps to accomplish them.
+Another may be that they have set reasonable goals but have not taken the steps to accomplish them.

-This can be due to disorganization, procrastination or struggling to break things down into small and manageable steps.
+This can be because of disorganization, procrastination, or struggling to break things down into small, manageable steps.

-Both of these issues can make us feel inadequate, and that we are not accomplishing enough, and both need to be looked at so that the person can set reasonable goals that they can accomplish on schedule, and as planned.
+Both need to be looked at so that the person can set reasonable goals that they can accomplish on schedule and as planned.

-Let’s look at the first issue, setting goals that are unrealistic and beyond their ability level.
+Let’s look at the first issue: setting unrealistic goals beyond their ability level.

-This is not saying that anyone is intellectually inferior to others, this is saying that we all have our own strengths and weaknesses, and we need to play to those.
+This is saying that we all have our own strengths and weaknesses, and we need to play to those.

 Do what you know and then learn more

-Many of us take jobs, or agree to projects that are outside our abilities, just to have a job, and to not rock the boat.
+Many of us take jobs or agree to projects that are outside our abilities just to have a job.

-The fact of the matter is that we are doing more harm to our employer, any customer, and our own feelings of adequacy by taking this position or project.
+We are doing more harm to our employer, any customer, and our feelings of adequacy by taking this task on.

 It is important to look for and accept positions/projects that are within our strength base.

-By doing what we have trained to do, or what we have a natural talent in, we greatly increase our chances of success, as well as our sense of self-esteem.
+By doing what we have trained to do or what we have a natural talent for, we increase our chances of success and a sense of self-esteem.